Can Quantum Particles Cross a Horizon?: Conclusion

-To conclude, in this article we claim that it is insufficient to explore the BH event horizon region by the geodesic (Hamilton-Jacobi) equations, which contains the first derivatives of particle wavefunction components.
-Instead one should use at least quasi-classical approximation to the wavefunctions of quantum particles.
-This restricts using of the singular coordinate transformations (which introduce delta-functions in second derivatives), like Kruskal-Szekeres, Eddington-Finkelstein, Lema\^{\i}tre, or Gullstrand-Painlev\'{e}, in the equations of motion of quantum particles.
-Then, using revised boundary conditions at the BH horizon, it was found the exponentially real-valued time-dependent (decaying and increasing) wavefunctions.
-This means that quantum particles probably do not cross the Schwarzschild horizon, but are absorbed or reflected by it.
+To justify this claim we solve the Klein-Gordon equation on the Schwarzschild and Kerr backgrounds with the physical boundary conditions at the event horizons (obtained without performing singular coordinate transformations).
+We have found the real-valued exponentially time-dependent solutions (with the complex phases), i.e. in semi-classical approximation particles probably do not enter the horizon around of a compact object, but are absorbed and some are reflected by it.
+For the Kerr case we have come up with the additional criteria for the particle to be reflected or absorbed, which is that the azimuthal quantum number should be zero.
+Note that for quantum particles still there is a small but finite probability to tunnel through the delta-function barrier at the horizon.

+One consequence of our observations is that minimal radius of any isolated classical body is its event radius, inside of which classical General Relativity is not valid.
 This potentially solves the BH singularity and information problems, since the event horizon seems to surround an impenetrable sphere of the ultra-dense matter where quantum effects smooth out central singularity (similar to the case with a point-like source in classical physics) and also physical information couldn't disappear under the event horizon.
-Moreover, the reflected from the horizon particles could obtain energy from the gravitational field and can explain some burst-type signals in the universe, like GRBs, FRBs, ultra-high energy cosmic rays and LIGO events \cite{Gog-Pan}.
+Moreover, we show that the reflected from the horizon particles could obtain energy from the gravitational field and these glints can explain some burst-type signals in the universe, like GRBs, FRBs, ultra-high energy cosmic rays, or the LIGO events \cite{Gog-Pan}.